|Date of Birth||20 June 1963, Hayward, California, USA|

 - a one hour no-dialog installment of "NIghtmares and Dreamscapes,"

 Other notable scores include Appaloosa (2008) dir.
 Ed Harris, No Good Deed (2002)dir. by Bob Rafelson, Little Red Wagon (2012) dir.
 David Anspaugh, Georgia O'Keeffe (2009) (TV)_ dir. by Bob Balaban the "Jesse Stone" films, dir. by Robert Harmon and the Golden Globe winning series Ugly Betty (2006).
-He is currently finishing up work on Wilde Salomé (2011) for Al Pacino, Mr. Pacino's long awaited follow up to Looking for Richard (1996).
-Beal has also been a frequent collaborator of Academy Award winner Jessica Yu, on In the Realms of the Unreal (2004), Protagonist (2007), and most recently scored her new feature documentary for Participant Productions; Last Call at the Oasis (2011).
+He also scored Wilde Salomé (2011) for Al Pacino, Mr. Pacino's long awaited follow up to Looking for Richard (1996).
+Beal has also been a frequent collaborator of Academy Award winner Jessica Yu, on In the Realms of the Unreal (2004), Protagonist (2007), and her feature documentary for Participant Productions; Last Call at the Oasis (2011).

 Jeff's 1st prime time Emmy award came in 2001 for his season one theme song to Monk (2002).
 The instrumental theme was replaced in season two by the producers and became a cause célèbre among Monk fans and critics.
 This resulted in an online petition with thousands of signatures, and an episode by the show's writers "Mr. Monk and The TV Star" where a theme song change is protested by guest star Sarah Silverman.